 TGbe editor: Please add the following table after the 14th paragraph in this subclause as shown below:

 TDLS frames shall use the formatting as specified in 11.20.2 (TDLS payload) when they are transmitted through the AP and when they are transmitted over the TDLS direct link.
 A STA shall not transmit a TDLS Action field in a frame with the Type field of the frame set to Management.
 A received TDLS Action field in a frame with the Type field equal to Management shall be discarded.
 Note that the TDLS Discovery Response frame is not a TDLS frame but a Public Action frame.
+Table 11-11a shows the types of frames that can be exchanged between the TDLS peer STAs during discovery, setup and after setup and whether or not they traverse the associated AP.

+Table 11-11a – TDLS frame types and their pathway